dyth/dyth/README.md

 ### David Yu-Tung Hui, 許宇同

-I am interested in Deep Reinforcement Learning and its application in continuous-control tasks.
+I am interested in Deep Reinforcement Learning and its application to continuous-control tasks.
-My research focused on improving the optimization stability of off-policy gradient-based $Q$-learning algorithms over a range of tasks and hyperparameters.
+My research improved the optimization stability of off-policy gradient-based $Q$-learning algorithms over a range of tasks and hyperparameters.

 I've written two works along this research direction: